luka1199/geo-heatmap/README.md

 ```
 python geo_heatmap.py
 ```
-The script will generate a CSV file named `heatmap.cs` and a HTML file named `heatmap.html`.
+The script will generate a CSV file named `heatmap.csv` and a HTML file named `heatmap.html`.
 Open the `heatmap.html` file to see your heatmap.